nsacyber/HTTP-Connectivity-Tester/README.md

 * **-FileName** - the name of the file, minus the file extension, to save the connectivity object(s) to.

 ## Connectivity tests
-Connectivity tests are available in the [Examples folder](./Examples/).
-The table below documents the currently implemented tests.
+The table below documents the currently implemented connectivity tests in the [Examples folder](./Examples/).

 | Vendor | Product / Service |
 | -- | -- |